one of our fields

 In the beginning we started with several heirloom

-a conscious partnership.
-The more carefully we listen,
+a conscious, mindful partnership.
+The more carefully we listened,

-the better we are able to meet the needs of the different
+the better we were able to meet the needs of the different

 garlics and to collaborate with them in their culture